 By Kazunori Takada

-SHANGHAI (Reuters) - Pent-up car demand in the United States and slowing, but still growing sales in China, should soften concerns about the ability of General Motors Co
+SHANGHAI (Reuters) - Pent-up car demand in the United States and slowing, but still growing sales in China, should soften concerns about the ability of General Motors Co <GM.N> to weather a recession, the company's chief executive said.

 Continue Reading Below